Asgard's Wrath: Reception

-The game received generally positive reviews according to review aggregator Metacritic.
+The game received generally positive reviews according to review aggregator website Metacritic.
 Critics praised the game's ambition and its status as a full-length title, unlike most other VR games.
-The game was nominated for Best VR/AR Game during The Game Awards 2019 but lost to Beat Saber.
+The game was nominated for Best VR/AR Game during The Game Awards 2019, as well as Immersive Reality Game of the Year during the 23rd Annual D.I.C.E.
+Awards, but lost to Beat Saber and Pistol Whip, respectively.
 Following the game's success, Facebook, the parent company of Oculus, announced their acquisition of Sanzaru Games in February 2020.

 UploadVR praised the puzzles and the way the game incorporated them into the environment, writing, "The excellent puzzles are a great game mechanic to keep you thinking on your toes and offer a respite from the active, melee-heavy combat, but they’re also a great storytelling device".
 IGN liked how the game added variety through switching between mortal and god forms, "There’s a remarkable amount of awe to be had when what previously seemed like a towering obstacle suddenly appears small and manageable like a toy piece".
 Road to VR enjoyed the character animations and the way they contributed to the atmosphere.